 Santiago International Film Festival (August)

 Film enthusiasts will be enthralled by the Santiago International Film Festival’s line-up of screenings, talks, exhibitions and lectures.
-This festival draws filmmakers, screenwriters and actors from around the world, not to mention the best local talent, and is one of the most prestigious film festivals in South America.
-It's divided into two portions, local and international, and films in each category are judged by experts in the industry and awarded in various categories.
+This festival draws filmmakers, screenwriters and actors from around the world, not to mention the best local talent, and it is one of the most prestigious film festivals in South America.
+It’s divided into two portions, local and international, and films in each category are judged by experts in the industry and awarded in various categories.

 Fiestas Patrias (September)